The Mental Health Solution . com

 " . . . fear involves torment." {1 John 4:18 NKJV}

-Instead of giving in to fear, trust in the Lord:
+Instead of giving in to fear, trust in the Lord.

 "Trust in Him at all times . . ." {Psalm 62:8 NASB}

-Three simple exercises that will help:
+Two simple exercises that will help:

 First: Recite and apply Scripture.
 Example: